Cantino planisphere: Construction

 The construction of the rhumb line system in the Cantino planisphere uses two circles (some charts use only one, others use as many as three, depending on size): the western circle is centered on the Cape Vert islands, the eastern circle is centered in India.
 The circumference of each circle is marked with sixteen equally spaced points, from which radiate the 32 classic rhumbs: 0°, 11 1/4°, 22 1/2°, 33 3/4°, etc. The western and eastern outer circles are tangent to each other at a large wind-rose in central Africa, with a fleur-de-lis indicating North.
-This dense rhumb-line mesh was used in navigation as a reference, for reading and marking directions (courses) between places.
+This dense rhumb-line mesh was used in navigation to reference reading and marking directions (courses) between places.
 Six scale bars graduated in Iberian leagues, with a variable number of sections (or logs), are distributed over the chart's area.
 These were used to measure distances between places.

 Illustrations are few, but elaborate.
 Two cities are grandly depicted - Venice and Jerusalem.
-There is also an elaborate depiction of the Portuguese castle of São Jorge da Mina (Elmina Castle, on the Gold Coast of west Africa), flanked by two African towns.
-Other illustrations include a lion-shaped mountain representing the Sierra Leone mountain range, the Tower of Babel (laid horizontal), the mythical Mountains of the Moon (legendary source of the Nile River) in central Africa, and either the Table Mountain or Drakensberg range in South Africa.
+There is also an elaborate depiction of the Portuguese castle of São Jorge da Mina (Elmina Castle, on the Gold Coast of West Africa), flanked by two African towns.
+Other illustrations include a lion-shaped mountain representing the Sierra Leone mountain range, the Tower of Babel (laid horizontally), the mythical Mountains of the Moon (legendary source of the Nile River) in central Africa, and the Table Mountain or Drakensberg range in South Africa.
 Along the central African coast are the various cross stone markers (padrões) erected by Diogo Cão and Bartolomeu Dias in the 1480s.

-In north Africa, there is the "Montes Claros" in the usual place of the Atlas mountains, the legend below on the left reading that "this is the land of King Organo, whose king is very noble and very rich", and to the right that this is the "land of the King of Nubia, the king of which is continuously making war on Prester John and is a moor and a great enemy of Christians".
+In North Africa, the "Montes Claros" is in the usual place of the Atlas Mountains.
+The legend below on the left reads that "this is the land of King Organo, whose king is very noble and very rich" and to the right that this is the "land of the King of Nubia, the king of which is continuously making war on Prester John and is a moor and a great enemy of Christians".